 Crafts against Poverty

-Crafts Against Poverty is a project of the Ugandan NGO RPWRD (Rukararwe Partnership Workshop for Rural Development).
-The Idea is to find women who are producing different crafts to earn an income and to achieve several skills such as working in a group, running a business and communication.
+Crafts Against Poverty is a project of our NGO RPWRD (Rukararwe Partnership Workshop for Rural Development).
+The Idea is to find women who are producing different crafts to earn an income and to achieve several skills such as working in a group, running a business and communicating.
 Another project aim is to give them the chance to learn more about their environment, recycling, their community, intercultural issues, independence and sustainability.

 Every woman makes her own crafts and decides about the price, but they have agreed about the prices of many common products.
 Also, the woman marks her crafts with her name.
-Is the article sold, the woman gets 90% of the price, 10% is for the shop and the group for administration porpuses or projects about which the group decides independently.
+When the article is sold, the woman gets 90% of the price, 10% is for the shop and the group for administration purposes or projects about which the group decides independently.

 By now only the Rukararwe group is still existent, training new women and successfully working on new and old products.
 You can check some of them out on this homepage and contact us any time for more information!

 Many of the women have tailoring skills.
 So we are selling a big variety of bags from small handbags and normal shoulder bags to padded laptop rucksacks.
 Some of the women are even designing their very own fashions of bags.
-All of these products have a high quality and are made of typical African fabrics with their colourful and individual patterns.
+All of these products have a high quality and are made of typical African fabrics, called Kitenge, with their colourful and individual patterns.
+Some others are made with different materials.
 We are sure that we have a bag and a fabric for everyone, so pay us a visit and take your time to look around.

 Due to the years, the group established a wide range of different handicrafts.
 We do both, integrating new creative ideas of the members and adding nice additions which we find somewhere.
 If we do the last thing we normally improve them.
+Some of the other crafts include Postcards, placemats, balls, traditional rattles and many more.
 If you are interested to see what we really have you can check our catalogue here.

 Why don’t you pay us a visit in our hut on Rukararwe Grounds?